si-apps/llm-analytics/README.md

 ### Installation

 Prerequisites:
-1. To install the LLM Analytics you need to have a Docker installed on your machine.
+1. To install the LLM Analytics you need to have Docker installed.
 If you don't have it installed you can download it from [here](https://www.docker.com/products/docker-desktop).
-2. You need to configure the model LLM Analytics will use and configure you env.list configuration file.
+2. You need to configure the model LLM Analytics will use and configure your env.list configuration file.
 See the [Configuration](#configuration) section for more details.

 This command runs a Docker container using the image `si4apps/llm-analytics` and maps it to the local port `5000`.
 ```bash